Arthur Pycroft: Early life and family

 Pycroft was born in 1875 in Auckland.
 His mother was Sarah Pycroft (née Alderton) and his father was Henry T. Pycroft (1842–1909), a teacher and the eldest son of Sir Thomas Pycroft (1807–1892).
 His grandfather had been a member of the Madras Legislative Council from 1862 to 1867.
 Henry Pycroft had come to New Zealand in 1866, and Sarah and he married at Wanganui in December 1872.

 In January 1876, Pycroft's father had a position confirmed at a school in Pōkeno in Waikato, but by May 1876 he became assistant master at the City West school in Auckland.
 In 1878, his father was master at Ponsonby Grammar School, and from 1883 to 1886, he was headmaster at the Church of England Grammar School in Parnell which Arthur attended as a pupil.
 Arthur's secondary education was at Auckland Grammar School in the adjacent suburb of Epsom.

 Pycroft's father died in February 1909.
-On 27 November 1909, Pycroft married Minna Monica Vere Harris (known as Minna) at Christ Church in Whangarei.
-Her father, J. Duncan Harris, was district manager for the railways at Whangarei.
+On 27 November 1909, Pycroft married Minna Monica Vere Harris (known as Minna) at Christ Church in Whangārei.
+Her father, J. Duncan Harris, was district manager for the railways at Whangārei.
 They had one son, Lansley Thomas James Pycroft, born on 4 October 1914 at their Parnell residence.
 Minna Pycroft was second cousin to Noël B. Livingston (his maternal grandparents—Francis and Eleanor Harris—were her paternal grandparents) who was a member of the Supreme Court of Jamaica; the Livingstons visited the Pycrofts in 1934.